 I’ve had dogs my whole life.
 I’ve trained them, even showed one when I was in my high school years.
 I’ve been around dogs most of my life.
-Several years ago, my son (23 at the time) came home with a puppy he had found on the side of the road, one he had almost run over.
+Several years ago, my son (23 at the time) came home with a puppy he found on the side of the road, one he had almost run over.
 As puppies go, this one was cute, even compared to other puppies.
 We did our customary vet visit to make sure he was OK and brought him into the house.
 At the time, we thought he was a Husky and German Shepard mix.
-But almost immediately, we noticed a difference about this little guy.
+But almost immediately, we noticed some differences with this little guy.
 He liked to bite, first of all.
 He was young, too.
 Possibly not even weaned yet.

-We notice oddities
+We notice some strange things

 But there were some other behaviors that were odd.
 First of all, he liked to talk back.
-As we gently trained him, he was fine when he wanted to do something you were asking, but as soon as he no longer wanted to behave, he would snap and growl at you.
+As we trained him, he was fine when he wanted to do what you were asking, but as soon as he no longer wanted to behave, he would snap and growl at you.
 He was talking back.
-Worse, if you tried to correct him in this mood, he would get flat out aggressive.
-He wasn’t even ten pounds at this point, so it was easy to control, but I had a vision of a full-grown Husky acting like this – we had to get control of the situation.
+Worse, if you tried to correct him in this mood, he would get flat-out aggressive.
+He wasn’t even ten pounds at this point, so it was easy to control, but I had a vision of a fully-grown Husky acting like this – we had to get control of the situation.
 We started to use positive methods with him, and it started to work – mostly.
 He still is the only dog I’ve ever had who really doesn’t seem to care if he pleases you.

-We have cats – if they run, prey drive kicks in and he gives chase.
-If they bring out a toy, he stuffs it in his mouth like a child who’s been told they can’t have any more cookies.
+We have cats – if they run, prey drive kicks in, and he gives chase.
+If they bring out a toy, he stuffs it in his mouth like a child who’s been told they can’t have more cookies.
 And then pukes it up some hours later – his record is 8 hours.
 Conversely, he snuggles with one of the older cats.
 He even uses her as a pillow.